Paolo Costa (politician)

 Paolo Costa (born 23 July 1943) is the president of the Venice Port Authority.
-He was elected as an Italian member of the European Parliament in 1999 and 2004, and since 2003 he was the chair of the Committee on Transport and Tourism at the European Parliament.
+He was elected as an Italian member of the European Parliament in 1999 and 2004, and since 2003, he has been the chair of the Committee on Transport and Tourism at the European Parliament.
 He was elected on the Olive Tree ticket and sat with the Alliance of Liberals and Democrats for Europe group.